Abdullah0x7/Abdullah0x7.github.io/_tabs/about.md

 ### Outside the Terminal

-**When I am not building or securing systems, I am probably playing chess.**
+**When I'm not building or securing systems, I'm probably playing chess.**